howtographql/howtographql/content/backend/graphql-js/2-queries.md

 </Instruction>

-Awesome, you just created your first `Link` instance in the database 🎉  You can either retrieve it using the `links` query from the Graphcool API.
+Awesome, you just created your first `Link` instance in the database 🎉  You can either retrieve it using the `links` query from the Prisma API.
 In that case, you can simply use the same `dev` Playground in the `database` section again.

 However, you can now also retrieve this new `Link` with the `feed` query from your application schema.